-Vaginismus can happen at any point in life, and is characterized by painful contractions which make any attempt at vaginal penetration feel as if there is a wall for a barrier to the vaginal canal.
-It is typically due to a combination of physical and non-physical stressors that elicit the body to anticipate pain.
-There are two main forms of the condition:
+Vaginismus is characterized by painful contractions that make any vaginal penetration feel painful or uncomfortable.
+It is due to a combination of physical and non-physical stressors that elicit the body to anticipate pain.
+There are two main forms of vaginismus:

 - Primary vaginismus is a lifetime condition where pain has always been present during any attempt at vaginal penetration.